 |Aug 18||Aug 17||Aug 16||Aug 15||Aug 14||Aug 13||Aug 12||Aug 11||Aug 10||Aug 9||Aug 8||Aug 7||Aug 6||Aug 5||Aug 4||Aug 3||Aug 2||Aug 1||Jul 31||Jul 30||Jul 29||Jul 28||Jul 27||Jul 26||Jul 25||Jul 24||Jul 23||Jul 22||Jul 21||Jul 20||Jul 19||Jul 18||Jul 17||Jul 16||Jul 15||Jul 14||Jul 13||Jul 12||Jul 11||Jul 10||Jul 9||Jul 8||Jul 7||Jul 6||Jul 5|

 Clean and analyze text data more easily

 While cleaning data from a large survey, I wanted to ask questions about the data so I could clean it better.
 For example, many people would type what city they were from, but some would misspell it.
-By looking at the most frequent responses, the incorrectly spelled answers could be merged into the correct spellings.
+By looking at the most common responses, I could quickly find the mispelled words and fix them.